dojo/docs/dojox/mobile/RoundRect.rst

 Introduction
 ============

-dojox.mobile.RoundRect is a simple round rectangle container for any HTML and/or widgets.
+dojox/mobile/RoundRect is a simple round rectangle container for any HTML and/or widgets.
 You can achieve the same appearance by just applying the -webkit-border-radius style to a div tag.
 However, if you use RoundRect, you can get a round rectangle even on non-CSS3 browsers such as (older) IE.

 Constructor Parameters
 ======================